Cyclokitty/100DaysOfCode2/log.md

 # Day 37: July 2, 2017

 Worked some more on those interview questions -- debugging and coding/easy are done.
 They were easy, I'm glad to say.
 Worked on a couple of the coding/intermediate as well.

+# Day 38: July 3, 2017

+Started working on a new frame for my walking robot.
+This time made from extra wide wood popsicle sticks.
+The cardboard frame was too wide and I bent the heck out of the legs.
+Whoops!